-- Examinees should be fluent in the CRE measurement technique - The CMF treatment objectives should be thought of in three planes of space - Set objectives should be determined by what is best for the patient, not by what the patient/family wants to hear - Examinees should be able to determine correct landmark placement for cephalograms - Examinees should be able to identify appropriate regional anatomy for cranial base, maxillary, and mandibular superimpositions - Examinees should be able to interpret superimpositions and know how to differentiate changes due to growth vs. treatment mechanics - Examinees should be able to detect tracing and superimposition errors
+- Examinees should be fluent in the CRE measurement technique.
+While examinees are not required to grade models or memorize the specific CRE parameters for each measurement, examinees will need to be familiar with the use of the CRE to assess treatment outcomes. - The CMF treatment objectives should be thought of in three planes of space - Set objectives should be determined by what is best for the patient, not by what the patient/family wants to hear - Examinees should be able to determine correct landmark placement for cephalograms - Examinees should be able to identify appropriate regional anatomy for cranial base, maxillary, and mandibular superimpositions - Examinees should be able to interpret superimpositions and know how to differentiate changes due to growth vs. treatment mechanics - Examinees should be able to detect tracing and superimposition errors